Jason Lengstorf is a prolific developer and long-time host of the Learn with Jason show.

 - Nov 27: Kurt Kemple – Watch the video here

-These interviews will be 60-minute, story-driven, and will really get to the heart of what drew these people to tech.
+These interviews are 60-minute, story-driven, and will really get to the heart of what drew these people to tech.
 Jason will also explore the various challenges these developers overcame along the way.

 These interviews should be an ideal source of inspiration for any developers gearing up for the job search.